snagaraj0/Hi-C/README.md

          bowtie2 -x [path to index] [options] -S [name of preferred .sam file output] [fastq_2 file]

+MAKE SURE THAT HADOOP AND SPARK ARE BOTH RUNNING IN ORDER TO USE HDFS!!!!

 # CONVERTER shell script usage